This is a story of power, plain and simple

 The #4opens vs. liberal tokenism in #openweb tech

 The “social./bill-of-rights” is a new example of a well-meaning but toothless attempt at defining ethical tech.
 It’s the same process and project as the #4opens, but framed in a way that’s more palatable to liberal and capitalist interests.
 The difference?
-The #4opens isn’t just an appeal to values—it’s a functional way of judging developers and projects. #KISS
+The #4opens isn’t just an appeal to values, it’s a functional way of judging developers and projects. #KISS

-This should not be about reinventing the wheel.
+For those who actually want to build a better #openweb, the real work is here: https://unite.openworlds.info/Open-Media-Network/4opens This should not be about reinventing the wheel.
 We really don’t need another set of guidelines that sound good but change nothing.
-What we need is real accountability and practical tools that push projects directly to actually align with the open principles they claim to support.
+What we need is real accountability and practical tools that push projects directly to align with the open principles they claim to support.

-• The #4opens isn’t just an ideal—it’s a framework for action.
+• The #4opens isn’t just an ideal, it’s a framework for action.

 • If a project doesn’t hold up under scrutiny, it’s not open.

 #nothingnew comes to mind, but diversity is not necessarily bad, diversity in approaches is good, but fragmentation isn’t.
 These initiatives need to be linked together in a meaningful way, rather than diluted into disconnected efforts.
 This is basic #openweb thinking, connect, build, and push back against the corporate creep.
+If the #deathcult of neoliberal tech has taught us anything, it’s that soft reforms lead to co-option.
+The effective path is through grassroots accountability and practical, enforceable openness #KISS

 UPDATE: then you have the #fediforum implosion https://kolektiva.social/deck/tags/fediforum

-Why the Fediverse Needs a Connection Between Mainstreaming and Grassroots
+Why the Fediverse Needs a Bridge Between Mainstreaming and Grassroots

-This is a key point that often gets misunderstood. #Mainstreaming isn’t inherently good or bad—it depends on who is influencing whom.
+A key point that often gets misunderstood – #Mainstreaming isn’t inherently good or bad – it depends on who is influencing whom.

-Good #mainstreaming = Bringing #openweb values into the mainstream (transparency, decentralization, cooperation).
+• Good #mainstreaming = Bringing #openweb values into the mainstream (transparency, decentralization, cooperation).

-Bad #mainstreaming = The mainstream (corporate control, surveillance capitalism, hierarchy) infusing itself into the #openweb and reshaping it in its own image.
+• Bad #mainstreaming = The mainstream (corporate control, surveillance capitalism, hierarchy) infusing itself into the #openweb and reshaping it in its own image.

-In the current context, mainstreaming is mostly bad because it tends to dilute radical alternatives into market-friendly compromises.
-The #deathcult (neoliberalism) doesn’t absorb things in good faith—it co-opts and neutralizes them.
+In the current context, mainstreaming is mostly bad because it pushes dilution of radical alternatives into market-friendly compromises.
+The #deathcult (neoliberalism) doesn’t absorb things in good faith, it co-opts and neutralizes them.

 That’s why we need mediation, pushback, and a clear understanding of context when talking about #mainstreaming.
 Sometimes it’s the right move, but right now, the priority is defending and growing the roots of the #openweb before our # #fashionistas can sell it off as a brand.

-One of the best things about the Fediverse is that real people and community’s get to choose what kind of digital paths they want to take.
+On this path, one of the best things about the #Fediverse is that real people and community’s get to choose what kind of digital paths they want to take.
 Don’t want #Meta snooping around?
 Join or host an instance that blocks them out.
 Prefer not to have people search your content?
 Lock it down in your settings.
 Want to mediate the strong #blinded flow of “normies”?
 Close the doors via your instance settings.
 It’s a “nativist” system that offers a radical degree of agency compared to the #dotcons.

 But what happens when people start demanding that their version of the #Fediverse become the default for everyone else?
 That’s where things get tricky, and where we risk losing the most valuable aspect of this messy, decentralized network: the bridges between worlds.
 The danger of closed loops, it’s understandable that people want their corners of the #Fediverse to feel safe, sustainable, coherent, and aligned with shared values.